 Where Retrogenix results have been used in regulatory submissions:

 - Data were accepted globally, with IND/BLA submissions to: US FDA, EMA (Europe), PMDA (Japan) & NMPA (China)

 - Over a third of submissions that included Retrogenix results relied solely on these data for specificity assessment, with no tissue cross-reactivity (TCR) studies (38%)

 - 90% of submissions using Retrogenix data have been approved to date.

-More details of the use of Retrogenix data can be found in our regulatory submissions survey results.
+More details on the use of Retrogenix’s IND-enabling specificity data can be found in our regulatory submissions survey results.

 Retrogenix off target profiling:

 - The only platform for assessing for off-targets against both plasma membrane and secreted proteins that are expressed in human cells